 I am a father of 6, and have enjoyed watching my children grow and learn as a part of the Harpursville community.
 I am running for the school board because I want to give back to the community that has given so much to my family.
 Over the years, Harpursville CSD has done a great job providing opportunities for our students to achieve greatness in so many ways; from academics to sports to robotics clubs & arts.
-As a member of the school board I would like to see Harpursville CSD continue to provide such opportunities for the future students and promise to make the best decisions for the students, staff and residents of Harpursvillle.
-Thank you for your consideration.
+As a member of the school board I would like to see Harpursville CSD continue to provide such opportunities for the future students and promise to make the best decisions for the students, staff and residents of Harpursville.
+Thank you for your consideration. beginning on May 17, 2023, and ending on June 30, 2026, for the seat previously occupied by Jessica Hartman and currently occupied by John Dattoria.